Construction-technical stimulation for

 # With this isolation method, applications on pipelines as well as industrial and transport containers are possible and useful.

-# This construction approach can be implemented by plumbers and prefab companies.
+# This construction approach can be implemented by plumbers and prefab companies as well as fully automated.

 # The biggest advantage, however, is the global CO² reduction, which can and will be achieved through the onset of paradigm shifts in the construction industry - building sand will simply be too expensive in the future.